polterguy/phosphorusfive/plugins/p5.io/README.md

-File IO in Phosphorus Five
+﻿﻿File IO in Phosphorus Five
 ========

 The p5.io library, and its Active Events, allows you to easily load, create, modify, and delete files and folders in your system.